-Background: In rural China, many natural water bodies and farmlands have been converted to fish farming ponds as an economic development strategy.
-There is still a limited understanding of how the diversity and structure of microbial communities change in natural and managed fish pond ecosystems.
+Background: In rural China, many natural water bodies and farmlands have been converted into fish farming ponds as an economic developmental strategy.
+There is still a limited understanding of how the diversity and structure of microbial communities change in nature and become managed fish pond ecosystems.

 Objective: We aimed to identify the changes of the diversity and structure of microbial community and driving mechanism in pond ecosystems.

 Methods: The datasets of 16S rRNA amplicon sequencing and the concentrations of N and P fractions were achieved in water samples of pond ecosystems.
 Bioinformatics analysis was used to analyze the diversity and structure of the microbial communities.